ptitSeb/box64/docs/COMPILE.md

 ### Use ccmake

-Alternatively, you can **use the curses-bases ccmake (or any other gui frontend for cmake)** to select wich platform to use interactively.
+Alternatively, you can **use the curses-based ccmake (or any other gui frontend for cmake)** to select which platform to use interactively.

 ### Customize your build